opea-project/GenAIInfra/helm-charts/common/data-prep/README.md

 # helm install data-prep . --set TEI_EMBEDDING_ENDPOINT=${TEI_EMBEDDING_ENDPOINT} --set global.HUGGINGFACEHUB_API_TOKEN=${HF_TOKEN} --set DATAPREP_BACKEND=${DATAPREP_BACKEND} --set QDRANT_HOST=${DB_HOST},QDRANT_PORT=6333,COLLECTION_NAME=rag_qdrant
 ```

-### Install the microservice in air gapped(offline) mode
+### Install the microservice in air gapped (offline) mode

-To support running this microservice in an air gapped environment, users are required to download the offline data including the `nltk` data and model `unstructuredio/yolo_x_layout` to a shared storage.
+To support running this microservice in an air gapped environment, users are required to pre-download the following models to a shared storage:

+- microsoft/table-transformer-structure-recognition
+- timm/resnet18.a1_in1k
+- unstructuredio/yolo_x_layout

 Below is an example for using node level local directory to download the offline data:

-Assuming the `nltk` data is shared using node-local directory `/mnt/nltk_data`, and the model data is shared using node-local directory `/mnt/opea-models`.
+Assuming the model data is shared using node-local directory `/mnt/opea-models`.

 ```
 # On every K8s node, run the following command:
 export MODELDIR=/mnt/opea-models
-export NLTKDATA=/mnt/nltk_data
-# Download nltk data, assumes Python nltk module(s) are already installed
-python -m nltk.downloader -d $NLTKDATA all && chmod -R a+r $NLTKDATA
-# Download model,  assumes Python huggingface_hub[cli] module are already installed
+# Download model, assumes Python huggingface_hub[cli] module is already installed
-huggingface-cli download unstructuredio/yolo_x_layout --local-dir ${MODELDIR}/unstructuredio/yolo_x_layout && chmod -R a+r ${MODELDIR}/unstructuredio/yolo_x_layout
+DATAPREP_MODELS=(microsoft/table-transformer-structure-recognition timm/resnet18.a1_in1k unstructuredio/yolo_x_layout)
+for model in ${DATAPREP_MODELS[@]}; do
+    huggingface-cli download --cache-dir "${MODEL_DIR}" $model done

+# On K8s master node, run the following command:
 # Install using Helm with the following additional parameters:
-# helm install ... ... --set global.offline=true,global.modelUseHostPath=${MODELDIR},global.nltkDataUseHostPath=${NLTKDATA}
+helm install ... ... --set global.offline=true,global.modelUseHostPath=${MODELDIR}
 ```

-Assuming we share the offline data on cluster level using a persistent volume(PV), first we need to create the persistent volume claim(PVC) with name `opea-model-pvc` to store model data, the PVC with name `opea-nltk-pvc` to store nltk data:
+Assuming we share the offline data on cluster level using a persistent volume (PV), first we need to create the persistent volume claim (PVC) with name `opea-model-pvc` to store the model data.

 ```
-# Download nltk data and model into the root and `unstructuredio/yolo_x_layout` directory at the root of the corresponding PVs respectively
+# Download model data at the root directory of the corresponding PV
+# ... ...
 # Install using Helm with the following additional parameters:
 # export MODELPVC=opea-model-pvc
-# export NLTKPVC=opea-nltk-pvc
-# helm install ... ... --set global.offline=true,global.modelUsePVC=${MOELPVC},global.nltkDataUsePVC=${NLTKPVC}
+# helm install ... ... --set global.offline=true,global.modelUsePVC=${MOELPVC}
 ```

 ## Verify